top of page

 Project overview

 In my final year at university, I had the freedom to design and build any project I wanted.
-I chose to create a multiplayer first-person shooter.
-A project that would push me out of my comfort zone and allow me to showcase the full range of skills I’ve developed over the years working with Unreal Engine.
+I am very passionate about first-person shooter games and enjoy that style the most.
+So I decided to create a multiplayer first-person shooter.
+I wanted to challenge myself and step out of my comfort zone, while showcasing the full range of skills I developed over the years working and studying in Unreal Engine.

-With no prior experience making FPS games, I knew it would be a big challenge.
-It took a lot of research and planning before I could even start building in the engine.
-From playing my inspiration games to creating several prototype systems before moving to the final version, the process helped me gain a clear understanding of what I wanted to achieve.
+With no prior experience creating first-person shooter games, I knew it would be a big challenge.
+It required a lot of research and planning before I could even begin building in the engine.
+I studied games that inspired me and created several prototype systems before moving to the final implementation.
+This process helped me clearly understand what I wanted to achieve and gave me insight into the design and testing process developers go through before fully committing to a game.

-My inspiration came from games I personally enjoy, including Call of Duty, Valorant, and Counter Strike Global Offensive.
-I set out to combine the fast paced movement of Call of Duty with the precise, skill-based gunplay found in Valorant and CS:GO.
+My inspiration came from games I personally enjoy, including Call of Duty, Valorant, and Counter-Strike: Global Offensive.
+I aimed to combine the fast-paced movement of Call of Duty with the precise, skill-based gunplay found in Valorant and CS:GO.

-The project was developed in Unreal Engine 4 using blueprints.
-Supports multiplayer functionality via Steam, LAN and direct IP connection.
+The project was developed in Unreal Engine 4 using Blueprints.
+It supports multiplayer functionality through Steam, LAN, and direct IP connection.

-From the early prototype stages to the finished game, the project took roughly three months to complete.
+From the early prototype stages to the final build, the project took approximately three (3) months to complete.

 Development video